mstocco/mariostoc.co/content/traininglog/20210314-ironman2021-24weeksout.md

 Walk 30 minutes.
 Nice short walk to get outside and on your feet.

 ### NOTES
-Total Time: **0 minutes**
+Total Time: **70 minutes**

 Decent sleep last night and I am looking forward to riding today (last sunny day in the forecast).
+I knocked out another productive day at work too.

+I got out on the MTB for a bit of time on the bike paths.
+I ended up pushing with a bit more effort to keep up with a roadie on his commute back to _Colwood_.
+I headed back towards town at the _E&N Junction_ but that was fun to ride with someone if only for a short bit.
+I rode easy for the balance of an hour before stopping at Carina's office.
+We pedalled home together after that.
+I felt good and probably could have handled a loop around _Thetis Lake_.

 <!---->